FAQ

 Who qualifies for a life settlement?

 Most seniors 65 or older who own a life insurance policy with a face value of $100,000 or more may qualify.
 Ideal candidates have seen a change in health since the policy was issued, have a policy they no longer need, or are struggling to afford ongoing premiums.
-We encourage anyone who is unsure to apply — we'll give you an honest assessment for free.
+We encourage anyone who is unsure to check if you qualify.
+We'll give you an honest assessment for free.

 What is the minimum policy size for a life settlement?